 Throughout the years, Sukup Manufacturing Co. has continually grown and expanded its product offerings.
 First, adding products to go in and on grain bins to make in-bin drying more efficient.
 Then, in 1998, venturing into portable, continuous flow dryers that offer higher capacities and more flexibility than in-bin drying.
 In 2001, Sukup Manufacturing Co. took a huge leap and began manufacturing the grain bins themselves.

 The key to Sukup Manufacturing Co’s success has been its innovative ideas that have resulted in over 80 U.S. patents.
 Sukup Manufacturing Co. remains the largest family-owned, full-line grain system manufacturer.
 About 600 people are employed by Sukup Manufacturing Co.
-Eugene Sukup is still active in the business and has been heard to say, “I haven’t ‘worked’ a day in my life.
-I just love what I do.”
+Eugene Sukup was active in the business right up until his passing in July of 2018 and was often heard to say, "I haven't 'worked' a day in my life.
+I just love what I do."